dawinaj/HD44780/README.md

 Main source file contains simple tests.
 You can see the results [here](https://imgur.com/a/MCVgFki).

-For C-style library, see [bradkeifer/esp32-HD44780](https://github.com/bradkeifer/esp32-HD44780), on which this library is based.
+For C-style library, see [bradkeifer/esp32-HD44780](https://github.com/bradkeifer/esp32-HD44780), from which this library is sourced.